 - 312.10 Lighting.
-Lighting shall comply with Section 310. - 312.11 Landscaping and Screening Requirements.
-Stand-alone, off-street loading spaces shall be surrounded by a fifteen foot (15') wide landscape strip All off-street loading spaces shall be screened from adjoining Residential Zones and adjoining public streets. - Loading Area Markings.
+Lighting shall be provided in conformity with the lighting requirements in the Providence Township Subdivision and Land Development Ordinance.
+(Amended by Ordinance No. 22-01, 08/01/22) - 312.11 Landscaping and Screening Requirements.
+Stand-alone, off-street loading spaces shall be surrounded by a fifteen foot (15') wide landscape strip All off-street loading spaces shall be screened from adjoining Residential Zones and adjoining public streets. - 312.12 Loading Area Markings.
 All off-street loading spaces shall be marked and maintained for the purpose of defining all loading spaces and interior drives.
 As a minimum, the lines of all off-street loading spaces and interior drives (including directional arrows) shall be in a color typically suitable for such markings, and shall be at least four inches (4") in width.
 Painted lines, arrows and dividers shall be provided and maintained to control truck parking and to direct vehicular circulation. - 312.13 Schedule of Required Off-Street Loading Spaces.
 The schedule of required off-street loading spaces is as follows: